salesforcecli/plugin-env/messages/resume.sandbox.md

 Name of the sandbox org.

-# flags.name.description

-Name of the sandbox org.

 # flags.wait.summary

 Number of minutes to wait for the sandbox org to be ready.

-# flags.poll-interval.summary

-Number of seconds to wait between retries.

-# flags.async.summary
+# flags.wait.description

-Don't wait for the sandbox create to complete.
+If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
+To resume checking the sandbox creation, rerun this command.

 # flags.use-most-recent.summary

-Use the most recent sandbox create request.

-# flags.use-most-recent.description

 Use the most recent sandbox create request.